 Chocolate Fudge Bundt Cake

-A rich, fudgy chocolate cake, covered in chocolate ganache, easy enough for everyday.
+A rich chocolate cake, covered in chocolate ganache, with a soft, fudgy center.

 Ingredients